Tim Duax, Ph.D.

 Merry Hadden holds her AMI Diplomas at the Primary (1977) and the Assistants to Infancy (1981) levels as well as a Bachelor's Degree in Psychology .
 She has 16 years experience working with children from birth to 3 and their parents.
-Additionally, Ms. Hadden has worked as Course Assistant in Denver and San Diego and is currently in the Training of Trainers program.
+Additionally, Ms. Hadden is a 0-3 AMI Auxilary Trainer and Examiner.
 She is a certified Infant Massage and Child Birth Instructor for Respiratory Autogenic Training.
 Presently, Ms. Hadden directs a school in Florida.

 Annette Haines, Ed.D.